MrFriendCS/N5-CS/docs/N5-CS-SDD.md

 Variables are used to store values.
 An assignment statement has 3 parts:

  1. **=** is the assignment operator (an equals sign in maths)
- 2. The value to the right of the assignment operator
+ 2. The value to be assigned is to the right of the assignment operator
- 3. The variable name to the left of the assignment operator
+ 3. The variable w the value will  is to the left of the assignment operator

 The value is assigned to (stored in) the variable.
 The value *might* need to be calculated first before being assigned.